 THE RESEARCH AND EVALUATION EXPLORES THE CONNECTION BETWEEN INNER DEVELOPMENT, ORGANISATIONAL DEVELOPMENT AND SOCIAL CHANGE.
 IN OUR SECOND PHASE THE RESEARCH WILL SPAN BOTH THE INNER DEVELOPMENT PROGRAM AND THE ORGANISATIONAL EXPLORATORY PROGRAM.
 IN GENERAL IN THIS PHASE, THE RESEARCH TEAM, IS GROWING TO A QUANTITATIVE LENS TO THE QUALITATIVE WORK THAT HAS BEEN UNDERTAKEN SO FAR.

 The OEP will have a qualitative research component, a quantitative component, and an organisational behaviour / development component.
 This combined approach will form the basis for a groundbreaking collaborative study that will be published, inspiring further scientific study linking inner and organisational wellbeing to social impact.
-The study will be organised as a formal research study with Institutional Review Board approval.

 LEARNING, CONVENING AND ENABLING